scottobert/food-faves-tracker/README.md

 # Food Faves Tracker 🍽️

-A React-based web application for tracking and sharing your favorite meals from restaurants.
+A React-based cross-platform application for tracking and sharing your favorite meals from restaurants.
+Available as a web app and native mobile app.

 ## Features